microsoft/rust-for-dotnet-devs/src/meta-programming/index.md

 }
 ```

-In order to understand how to define a custom derive macro, it is possible to
+In order to understand how to define a custom attribute macro, it is possible to
 read the rust reference for [attribute macros]

 [attribute macros]: https://doc.rust-lang.org/reference/procedural-macros.html#attribute-macros